Overview

 Documents Required for Individuals Enrolled in the WTC Health Program

-Once the VCF receives your Claim Form and the completed Exhibit A – “Authorization for Release of Medical Records”- the VCF will request information directly from the WTC Health Program to determine whether you have an eligible condition.
+Once the VCF receives your complete Claim Form and the completed Exhibit A – “Authorization for Release of Medical Records”- the VCF will request information directly from the WTC Health Program to determine whether you have an eligible condition.
 The VCF will also seek information from the WTC Health Program for deceased individuals whose condition(s) was certified by the WTC Health Program prior to death, upon submission of an Exhibit A (for Deceased Individuals) by the victim’s authorized Personal Representative.
 If the WTC Health Program notifies us that you have been certified for an eligible physical health condition, we accept that certification as proof of your eligible condition, subject to the other requirements for eligibility.
 If your condition is certified for treatment by the WTC Health Program, you do not need to submit any other records to support or demonstrate your condition.

 Please note that the VCF does not receive copies of your medical records as part of our information-sharing agreement with the WTC Health Program.
 The WTC Health Program only provides the VCF with the name of the condition, the WTC Health Program category under which the condition falls (for example, Cancer or Upper Respiratory Disorder), and the associated medical diagnosis code.